Economy & Finance

 Banks in the UK specialize in different services for both personal and business purposes.
-Thus, not all banks in the UK may suit your needs.
+Thus, not all banks may suit your needs.
 The different branches of the British banking system include:

-- High Street Banks: these offer services to the general public.
+- High Street Banks that offer services to the general public.

-- Business Banking: these services are offered by high street banks in addition to ordinary accounts.
+- Business Banking services that are offered by high street banks in addition to ordinary accounts.
 They often include additional services and fees.

-- Investment Banking: these services are usually offered by financial institutions on behalf of high street banks, investment trusts, and pension funds.
+- Investment Banking services that are usually offered by financial institutions on behalf of high street banks, investment trusts, and pension funds.
 They invest money in stock and bond markets.

-- Central Banks: these are setting the Monetary Policy of the country in some cases, and ensure sufficient liquidity or act as a lender.
+- Central Banks which are setting the Monetary Policy of the country in some cases, and ensure sufficient liquidity or act as a lender.
 The central bank in the UK is the Bank of England.

 The banking system is supposed to support the economy of the country and ensure a certain amount of stability.
-Despite the financial crisis in recent years, banks in the UK still act as employer to 0.5 million people.
-Banks in the UK and their financial services contribute 6.8% of the national GDP and offer banking services to 95% of the country’s population.
+Despite the financial crisis in recent years, over one million people are employed in financial services.
+Banks and their financial and related professional services contribute 11.8% of the national GDP.

-Although there are a lot of big and small banks in the UK offering all kinds of financial services, some of them are more popular than others.
+Although there are a lot of big and small banks offering all kinds of financial services, some of them are more popular than others.
 The top banks in the UK are: